github/training-kit/paths/merge-conflict/08-ide-atom.md

   To see the Atom merge conflict tool in action, perform the following:

-  > If you already completed all of the exercises in this course, you can re-import the course repository and just give it a different name.
+  > If you already completed all of the exercises in this course, you can re-import the course repository and give it a different name.

-  1. Clone your repository locally.
+  1. Clone the repository locally.
-  1. Checkout the `username-config` branch.
+  1. Checkout to the `username-config` branch.
   1. Open **Atom** using the `atom .` command.

+      > Depending on your operating system, you may need to configure this behavior.

   1. Edit the `_config.yml` file, making changes to lines 12-19 and save the file.
   1. Create a commit based on those changes.
   1. Checkout the `master` branch.